Life As a Securities, Commodities, and Financial Services Sales Agent

 - Commodities Broker

-What Kind of Securities, Commodities, & Financial Services Sales Agent Job Opportunities Are There?
+Securities, Commodities, & Financial Services Sales Agent Job Outlook

 In the United States, there were 375,700 jobs for Securities, Commodities, and Financial Services Sales Agent in 2016.
 New jobs are being produced at a rate of 6.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,200 new jobs for Securities, Commodities, and Financial Services Sales Agent by 2026.
-There will be an estimated 38,000 positions for Securities, Commodities, & Financial Services Sales Agent per year.
+Due to new job openings and attrition, there will be an average of 38,000 job openings in this field each year.

 The states with the most job growth for Securities, Commodities, & Financial Services Sales Agent are Arizona, Utah, and Iowa.
 Watch out if you plan on working in Massachusetts, New Jersey, or Maine.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Securities, Commodities, & Financial Services Sales Agent
+How Much Does a Securities, Commodities, & Financial Services Sales Agent Make?

 Securities, Commodities, and Financial Services Sales Agents who work in New York, South Dakota, or Connecticut, make the highest salaries.